manishrps/mslearn-dp100/instructions/01-create-a-workspace.md

 One of the benefits of Azure Machine Learning is the ability to create cloud-based compute on which you can run experiments and training scripts at scale.

-1. In Azure Machine Learning studio, view the **Compute** page.
+1. In Azure Machine Learning studio, view the **Compute** page on the left panel.
 This is where you'll manage compute resources for your data science activities.
 There are four kinds of compute resource you can create:
     - **Compute instances**: Development workstations that data scientists can use to work with data and models.
     - **Compute clusters**: Scalable clusters of virtual machines for on-demand processing of experiment code.
     - **Inference clusters**: Deployment targets for predictive services that use your trained models.